kmayerb/tcrdist2/docs/Installation.rst

 in Dash et al. Nature (2017). `doi:10.1038/nature22383 <https://www.nature.com/articles/nature22383>`_

-After installing dependencies, the current development version of tcrdist2 can be installed from GitHub using pip:
+tcrdist2 can be run using either python 2.7.11 or python 3.6 and can be installed from GitHub using pip:

 .. code-block:: none